 Sometimes the introduction of a new food may cause changes in bowel movements, including hard or loose stool.
 Most often, bowel function will normalize as the body acclimates to the new food.
 However, there are many reasons a child may experience stool changes.
 It's always best to work with your healthcare provider to explore causes and solutions.

 Transitions aren't always as smooth as we'd like them to be.
-If you have questions or need a bit more support while introducing Kabrita, chat with us or email us at firstname.lastname@example.org.
-We’d love to support you on this feeding transition!
+If you have questions or need a bit more support while introducing Kabrita, chat with us or email us at email@example.com.
+We’d love to support you in this feeding transition!